CiscoDevNet/terraform-provider-aci/legacy-docs/docs/r/function_node.html.markdown

 - `name` - (Required) Name of the Function Node object.
 Type: String.
     - The valid function node name format for cloud APICs is `NX`, where X is a number starting with 0.
     - The valid function node name format for on-prem APICs is `NX`, where X is a number starting with 1.
-    - The valid function node - copy name format for on-prem APICs is `CPX`, where X is a number starting with 1.
+    - The valid copy function node name format for on-premises APICs is `CPX`, where X is a number starting with 1.
 - `annotation` - (Optional) Annotation of the Function Node object.
 Type: String.
 - `description` - (Optional) Description of the Function Node object.
 Type: String.
 - `func_template_type` - (Optional) Function Template type of the Function Node object.
 Allowed values: "OTHER", "FW_TRANS", "FW_ROUTED", "CLOUD_VENDOR_LB", "CLOUD_VENDOR_FW", "CLOUD_NATIVE_LB", "CLOUD_NATIVE_FW", "ADC_TWO_ARM", "ADC_ONE_ARM".
 Default value: "OTHER".
 Type: String.